aman-2482/aman-travel-blog/src/content/blog/creator-economy-trends-2026.md

 ## Repurposing workflow

 Turn one core idea into multiple formats.
 A long-form piece becomes short clips, a newsletter summary, and a community prompt.
 This increases reach without adding large production time.

+## Content maintenance

+Evergreen posts should be reviewed quarterly.
+Update examples, refresh data, and improve internal links.
+This keeps your catalog relevant and increases long-term discovery.

 ## FAQ